ixiivi/Space-S/README.md

 ## Requreiments

-- 🚀 Change ENTER_YOUR_API with your openweather api key at .env file. (without quotation mark)
+- 🚀 Replace ENTER_YOUR_API with your openweather api key at .env file. (without quotation mark)

 ## Project Overview